 If you want to make a weekend of it, there are several lodging options in town, including basic hotels and motels, bed and breakfast, camping resorts and vacation cottages.

-Calaveras County Fair and Jumping Frog Jubilee is held in Angels Camp in the middle of May each year.
+Calaveras County Fair and Jumping Frog Jubilee are held in Angels Camp in the middle of May each year.